 After turning the detector on, the ground balance procedure must be completed.
-This can be done at any time by pressing the will button.
-When the message " Put search coil UP Then pull trigger " is shown, the search coil should be lifted at least 0.5 m above the ground (away from metal objects) and pull the trigger for a moment.
+This can be done at any time by pressing the button.
+When the message " Put search coil UP Then pull trigger " is shown, the search coil should be lifted at least 0.5 m above the ground, and then the trigger should be pulled.
 The display will then show the " Preparing Data " message, this means that the processor is collecting the data necessary for operation.
 After this process ends the " OK " message will appear followed by the main screen of ground balance (see picture below).